-By the time I got to the apartment, I only had a few hours before it was time for my scheduled Madrid Food Tour – Tapas, Tavernas, & History.
+By the time I got to the apartment, I only had a few hours before it was time for my scheduled Devour Madrid Food Tour.
 Just enough time for me to shower, fling the contents of my suitcase all around my room, ask my host for directions, and be off on my merry way.

 At precisely 6:30 pm, I made my way over to Plaza Isabel II, where I met the tour group and guide.
 I had no idea what to expect from a food tour, to be honest, but I can say that I was not disappointed.
 Our British tour guide, Luke, came to Madrid after falling in love with the city, and his passion and enthusiasm for food and Spanish culture made the tour that much more special (tasting some of the best tapas in Madrid didn’t hurt either)!

 Our first stop was the popular Taberna Real.
 Although it was emptier on the inside when we walked in, the outside area was teeming with Madrileños.
 Since I don’t eat pork or drink alcohol, I had some modified menu items at a few of the places.
-Here, we tried several traditional tapas: marinated olives, homemade potato chips, pa amb tomàquet (Catalan tomato toast) and tosta de atún con pimientos rojos (tuna toast with red peppers).
+Here, we tried several traditional tapas: marinated olives, homemade potato chips, pa amb tomàquet (tomato toast, very popular in Barcelona) and tosta de atún con pimientos rojos (tuna toast with red peppers).
 We were off to a good start.

 Fun fact: tapas in Spain refer to the small food bites that you get for free when you order alcoholic drinks.
 The more drinks you order, the “nicer” the tapas become.
 The idea originated long ago when a waiter covered the king’s wine glass with a piece of ham to keep bugs away.
 He liked the idea so much that he implemented the idea of serving a free “tapa” (or “top” in English) with all alcoholic drinks in Spain.
 And thus, the tapa is born!
 Tapas are not always free (it depends on the city), and portion sizes can vary significantly.